-The M.A.
-(Theology) is a very flexible program designed to meet the needs of pastors, missionaries, and teachers who are unable to relocate to the area.
-Both concentrations can be completed in two years through the modules.
+The M.A. in Theology is a very flexible program designed to meet the needs of pastors, missionaries, and teachers.
+Courses are offered in the semester format (both mornings and evenings) and week-long modular format.
+The program may be completed in two years.

-Master of Arts (Theology) Core
+Master of Arts in Theology Core

-The M.A.
-(Theology) degree consists of 36 credit hours: 18 credits form the core, while 18 credits form the concentration.
+The Master of Arts in Theology degree consists of 36 credit hours: 18 credits form the core, while 18 credits form the concentration.